manolino/vilfredo-setup/INSTALL.rst

 vilfredo-core
 =============

-This guide explains how to install Vilfredo on a virtual or physical dedicated server.
+This guide explains how to install Vilfredo on a virtual or physical dedicated server.|br|
-It assumes that you run ``Debian/GNU Linux`` version ``Jessie`` (8.0 or 8.3).
+It assumes that you run ``Debian/GNU Linux`` version ``Jessie`` (8.0 or 8.3).|br|
 Note: All the following commands have to be executed as user ``root``.

 Server setup
 ============

-First of all, on some servers there could be the need to define partitions on LVM to take advantage of additional disk space.
+First of all, on some servers there could be the need to define partitions on LVM to take advantage of additional disk space.|br|
 In this case, create partitions before proceeding with any other installation step.

 The following example assumes an empty partition is available at ``/dev/sda3`` and three volumes have to be created:

 .. code:: sh